stooke/graal/docs/reference-manual/tools/heap-viewer.md

 * _Recording tab_ lists the recording settings and basic snapshot telemetry like number of events, total recording time, etc..

-Warning: The support of JDK Flight Recorder is currently [experimental](https://docs.oracle.com/en/graalvm/enterprise/19/guide/overview/license/licensing-information.html).
+Note: The support of JDK Flight Recorder is currently [experimental](https://docs.oracle.com/en/graalvm/enterprise/19/guide/overview/license/licensing-information.html).
 Some advanced features like analyzing JVM internals, showing event stack traces or support for creating JFR snapshots from live processes are not available in this preview version and will be addressed incrementally in the following releases.